-In view of the above, the insurance contract in this case is clear that the motor vehicle hereof should mean the motor vehicle as defined specifically under the Traffic Code and not an articulated vehicle as defined under the same Code.
-Hence, in the absence of any stipulation which shall provide otherwise such as an exclusion by way of a policy
+In view of the above, the insurance contract in this case is clear that the motor vehicle hereof should mean the motor vehicle as defined specifically under the Traffic Code.
+Hence, in the absence of any stipulation which shall provide otherwise such as an exclusion by way of a policy endorsement, or a waiver, etc., only the tractor head can be considered as the insured vehicle.